-In Matabeland South, Mashonaland East and West, Masvingo, Harare and Matabeleland South Province boreholes and shallow wells are reported to be drying up due to the ongoing drought.
-At the same time, the number of boreholes that are breaking down are increasing as communities lack funds and support to repair them.
+The reports of dried up boreholes and shallow wells continue in Matabeleland South, Mashonaland East and West, Masvingo, Harare and Matabeleland South Province.
+At the same time, the number of boreholes that are breaking down are increasing due to wear and tear, communities lacking funds and support to repair them.

-The cumulative ﬁgures for typhoid as of 4 October were 717 cases and 10 deaths, while for diarrhoea the cumulative figures were 239, 858 cases and 115 deaths, across all provinces.
+As of 15 November, 775 cumulative cases of typhoid and 11 deaths were reported, while for diarrhoea the cumulative ﬁgures were 294,123 cases and 123 deaths, across all provinces.

-With 8,275 cases of COVID-19 cases as of 25 October, and with the rainy season starting there is an urgent need to ensure all HCFs have adequate WASH services and IPC measures in place.
+With 9,623 cases of COVID-19 cases as of 26 November, and with the rainy season just starting, there is an urgent need to ensure communities continue to receive messaging on safe water and the importance of continuing with hand washing, and for all health-care facilities to have adequate WASH services and IPC measures in place.

 According to RWIMS, 44 per cent of rural health facilities do not have functioning incinerators, while 3.5 per cent have no functioning toilets and 12 per cent have no handwashing facilities.